takhozu10/formula_alert/README.md

 ## Setup Script using Crontab on macOS
-1. Create a throwaway gmail account which Yagmail will use to send alert email to your real email address.
+1. Create a throwaway gmail account which Yagmail will use to send alert emails to your real email address.
 After you create, navigate to Manage Google Account > Security > Less Secure App Access.
 Enable this setting.
 2. Download and install Python version 3.8 or higher, This is due to an issue with keyring you will encounter with older version of Python
 3. Download the chromedriver that matches the version of Chrome browser you have installed on the computer. https://chromedriver.chromium.org/downloads
 4. Create a symbolic link to the Chromedriver in /usr/local/bin/.
 I recommend running the driver at least once since macOS will most likely block them.